-The panel will recommend a total of eight candidates to the Board, for its approval at its next regularly scheduled meeting.
+The panel will recommend a total of eight candidates to the Board for its approval at its next regularly scheduled meeting.

 - 10. The High School Activities Coordinators will serve as the advisors for the Student Representatives. - 11.
 The Student Representatives serve at the discretion of the Board.
-The Board may remove a Student Representative for failure to fulfill their duties, for failure to maintain good standing in academics, attendance or behavior, or for behaviors the Board deems unacceptable as a member of the Board of Directors or embarrassing to the Issaquah School-District. - 12.
-In the event that a Student Representative is unable to complete their term of office, the Board may appoint another Student Representative from the list of applicants at its discretion.
+The Board may remove a Student Representative for failure to fulfill their duties, for failure to maintain good standing in academics, attendance or behavior, or for behaviors the Board deems unacceptable as a member of the Board of Directors or embarrassing to the District. - 12.
+In the event that a Student Representative is unable to complete their term of office, the Board may appoint another Student Representative at its discretion.